ethpwn/ethpwn/docs/docs/ethpwn/about.md

 ## ⚙️ Installation

-The main logic of `ethpwn` is written in Python, and can be installed via `pip`:
+The main logic of `ethpwn` is written in Python3, and can be installed via `pip`:

 ```bash
 pip install ethpwn